jeremyglebe/college/ls-for-psualg/README.md

-# introalg-pseudo README
+# ls-for-psualg README

-This is the README for your extension "introalg-pseudo".
+This is the README for your extension "ls-for-psualg".
 After writing up a brief description, we recommend including the following sections.

 ## Features